nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 ```
 - An instance of the `UnboundedAllocator` resource class is created (line `2`) and used by subsequent operators for
 memory allocation.
 This allocator allocates memory dynamically on the host as needed.
 For applications where latency
-becomes an issue, there is the `BlockMemoryPool` allocator.
+becomes an issue, an allocator supporting a memory pool such as  `BlockMemoryPool` or `RMMAllocator` could be used instead.
 - The preprocessor operator (line `8`) takes care of converting the input video from the source video to a format that can be used by the AI model.
 - The inference operator (line `12`) feeds the output from the preprocessor to the AI model to perform inference.
 - The postprocessor operator (line `20`) postprocesses the output from the inference operator before passing it downstream to the visualizer.